samucodesh/intro/docs/becoming-a-maintainer/how-to-setup-your-project.md

 ## Projects on GitHub

-Keeping track of your issues is getting more challenging as your project progresses.
+Keeping track of your issues becomes more challenging as your project progresses.
 A great tool that can help you organize and track your issues is [Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) on GitHub.
 With projects, you can efficiently manage your project's features, roadmaps, or releases as they're built from and integrated with issues and pull requests that you add.

 You can choose a template for your project.
 One of the templates is the "Kanban" template.
 Here, you can create notes and place the existing issues and pull requests in the "Backlog", "Ready", "In progress", "In review", and "Done" columns.
 This will make it easy for you and your team to track the progress of your project.